nextapps-de/mikado/README.md

 #### Template Pool

 The template pool is a feature accordingly to the option <a href="#reuse">reuse</a> and extends the strategy of re-using.
 Templates has to be created by the factory just <u>once</u> and stay available for re-using along the whole runtime.
-That's drastically improves everything to a complete new level.
-The memory allocation cuts down to a minimum (approx. reduce by a factor of 10).
-The creation/instantiation of new templates gets an amazing boost.
-When removing instances the garbage collector has almost nothing to do.

 #### Keyed Pool

 The keyed pool is basically the same concept like template pool, but it has keyed access and works differently than the template pool (which is queued and has indexed access).
-The keyed pool and the template pool are cross-shared, both of them could access the other.
-It depends on the mode which is running (keyed, non-keyed).
+The keyed pool and the template pool are synchronized.
+It depends on the options which was set.

 #### Live Pool